 The Lottery will be governed by the following rules:

-All students who fit the criteria, as established by Washington State law, , who applied during the open enrollment window, and who do not qualify for the sibling definition, are placed in the lottery for either available seats or to be on a waitlist if no seats are currently available.
+All students who fit the criteria, as established by Washington State law, who applied during the open enrollment window, and who do not qualify for the sibling definition, are placed in the lottery for either available seats or to be on a waitlist if no seats are currently available.

 Preferences will be determined based on information received in the student’s application to the school.

 The Head of School at PCM will run the lottery and will generate enrollment lists.
-A representative from our Board of Trustees and a neutral, non-affiliated observer will be present to observe the lottery to ensure accuracy and fairness.
+A representative from our Board of Trustees and a neutral, non-affiliated observer, will be present to observe the lottery to ensure accuracy and fairness.

-After the available slots are filled, the Transparent Classroom platform will develop waitlists with the remaining students in each grade level.
+After the available slots are filled, the school’s enrollment platform will develop waitlists with the remaining students in each grade level.

 If, following the lottery, it is identified that families have submitted false information to gain an advantage in the lottery, or admission to PCM outside of the aforementioned age/grade guidelines, that student will be removed from PCM and their application will no longer be valid for the school year.
 The family may reapply in a subsequent year.